alangardner-dev/new-laptop/README.md

 #### Settings

-- Set DuckDuckGo (DDG) as default search engine.
+- Search: Set DuckDuckGo (DDG) as default search engine.
-- Check "Use ⌘-1 through ⌘-9 to switch tabs".
+- Verify "Use ⌘-1 through ⌘-9 to switch tabs" checked
-- Check "⌘-click opens a link in a new tab".
+- Verify "⌘-click opens a link in a new tab" checked
-- Uncheck "When a new tab or window opens, make it active".
+- Verify "When a new tab or window opens, make it active" Unchecked
-- Check "Show features for web developers" in Advanced tab.
+- Advanced: Check "Show features for web developers".
 - Enable Vinegar in Extensions.

+- Enable "Show Favorite Bar" Menu > View
+- Enable "Show Status Bar" Menu > View

 #### Extensions